-Milestone Summary Key Milestones Milestone Due Date Milestone status Anticipated Barriers or other Issues Related to Milestone Completion Develop an online Record Sharing Platform with badge-in/out and log-in/out data for all employees.
+Milestone Summary Key Milestones - Anticipated Barriers or other Issues Related to Milestone Completion Develop an online Record Sharing Platform with badge-in/out and log-in/out data for all employees.
 Completed successfully N/A Incorporate usage of RSP data into timesheet verification process.
 FY 2018 Q3 Completed successfully N/A Optimize the workforce by hiring 390 patent examiners.
-FY 2018 Q4 Completed N/A Hired 381 examiners instead of planned 390 due to higher declination rates.
+FY 2018 Q4 Completed - Hired 381 examiners instead of planned 390 due to higher declination rates.
 Optimize the workforce by hiring additional 390 patent examiners.
-FY 2019 Q4 Will adjust as needed to ensure pendency targets met.
+FY 2019 Q4 Hired 155 examiners through March.

-- Evaluate Examination Time to Ensure Balance of Quality and Pendency - Since the examination time goals were assigned over 40 years ago, with only slight modifications since, significant changes affecting examination have occurred, such as increased technological complexity, changes in legal landscape and examination practices, and the Agency's transition from the U.S. Patent Classification (USPC) system to the Cooperative Patent Classification (CPC) system. - In FY 2017, Patents began an Examination Time Analysis (ETA) project to have a better understanding of factors that impact examination time. - Provide sufficient time for examination to ensure high levels of quality and clarity in office actions commensurate with stakeholder expectations and user fees.
+- Evaluate Examination Time to Ensure Balance of Quality and Pendency - Since the examination time goals were assigned over 40 years ago, with only slight modifications since, significant changes affecting examination have occurred, such as increased technological complexity, changes in legal landscape and examination practices, and the Agency's transition from the U.S. Patent Classification (USPC) system to the Cooperative Patent Classification (CPC) system. - In FY 2017, Patents began an Examination Time Analysis (ETA) project to have a better understanding of factors that impact examination time.